R3MRUM/PSDecode/README.md

     3. [Invoke-Item] Execute/Open: C:\Users\REM\625.exe
 ```
 # Change Log
+* 2019.12.30 [v5.1]
+  * Bug Fix: Changed encoded command length check to write to temp file if length of encoded command is less than 8k bytes.
+The previous value (12190) referred to the max length of script blocks permitted by PowerShell.
+However, for Windows XP+, the max command-line length is 8191 bytes, which is the value that should be respected.
+[Issue #12](https://github.com/R3MRUM/PSDecode/issues/12)
 * 2019.12.12 [v5.0]
   * PowerShell Core Support.
 Can now run PSDecode on Linux.
 Tested with PowerShell Core v6.2.3 on Ubuntu 19.04.
 Should also work on MacOS but this has not been tested.
 [Issue #8](https://github.com/R3MRUM/PSDecode/issues/8)
   * Improved regex for string replace resolution function